ARE YOU A PSYCHOPATH?

-In December 2013, Dr. Kevin Dutton conducted a national ‘psychopath survey’ of the UK.
-Since it first appeared over 2.5 million people have taken part and found out for themselves.
+Dr. Kevin Dutton conducted a national ‘psychopath survey’ of the UK.
+Over 2.5 million people have taken part and found out for themselves.

 Psychopathic traits can lead to success in life.
 Everyone has psychopathic characteristics to some degree.
 Take the test to get a general idea of where you sit on the spectrum.